 Another approach is through grid search.
 Grid search has a significantly reduced search space which allows it to find the feasible solution quickly and accurately.
-For a Gaussian random vector $\mathbf{\xi}_x(t)$ generated in Alg.\ref{alg:refine solution}, it will exist close to the mean with a high probability.
-Then the randomization method will waste some trials in the 'sparse' area.
+For a Gaussian random vector $\mathbf{\xi}_x(t)$ generated in Alg.\ref{alg:refine solution}, it exists close to the mean with a high probability.
+Then the randomization method wastes a certain number of trials in the 'sparse' area.
 It is also reasonable to adapt a variable step size to balance searching performance and complexity.
 In this paper, an adaptive variable step size based grid searching rounding algorithm is proposed in Alg.\ref{alg:grid searching}.
 Note that in Alg.\ref{alg:grid searching} a mechanism is designed to reduce the searching space when the candidate point $\mathbf{\mathbf{x}}^o$ is far from the mean $\mathbf{\mathbf{x}}^*$.
-And Alg.\ref{alg:grid searching} restrict the searching scope to $3*\max([X^*]_{1,1}, [X^*]_{2,2})$.
-Considering one-dimensional situation, given a Gaussian random variable $\mathbf{\mathbf{x}}$, then $P (||\mathbf{\mathbf{x}}-E(\mathbf{\mathbf{x}})|| \leq 3 \sigma_x) \geq 0.999$.
-That means the searching scope is large enough to find the best candidate point.
+In addition, Alg.\ref{alg:grid searching} restricts the searching scope to $3*\max([X^*]_{1,1}, [X^*]_{2,2})$.
+Considering a one-dimensional situation, given a Gaussian random variable $\mathbf{\mathbf{x}}$, $P (||\mathbf{\mathbf{x}}-E(\mathbf{\mathbf{x}})|| \leq 3 \sigma_x) \geq 0.999$.
+This demonstrates that the searching scope is sufficiently large to find the best candidate point.

 Such rounding approaches, however, have failed to address anchor inaccuracy.
 To overcome this drawback, we propose a new rounding algorithm Alg.\ref{alg:rr}.
-This proposed algorithm considers both of the two types of deviations.
+This proposed algorithm takes two types of deviations into consideration simultaneously.
 One deviation is between the solution $\mathbf{x}^*$ of Eq.\eqref{eq:convex form} and the real source location.
-Another is between the unknown real anchor position $\mathbf{z}$ and the inaccurate anchor position $\mathbf{\hat{z}}$.
+The other is between the unknown real anchor position $\mathbf{z}$ and the inaccurate anchor position $\mathbf{\hat{z}}$.
 It should be noticed that the power loss vector $L$ is accurate and reliable.
 In numerical simulation, $\mathbf{L}$ is generated using accurate anchor position $\mathbf{z}$ and the accurate source position $\mathbf{x}$ to simulate the reality.
 Alg.\ref{alg:rr} uses $\mathbf{L}$ to calculate the 'best match' of the source location and anchor position simultaneously.
 Fig.\ref{fig:illus r-r} illustrates the basic idea of Alg.\ref{alg:rr}.